 , cervical cancer

-, ovarian cancer, and uterine cancer.
+, and uterine cancer.
 Although breast cancer is the most frequently diagnosed form of cancer in women, the fatality rate is lower than that from cervical cancer.
 Most cervical cancer deaths are preventable if the cancer is discovered early enough

 .
 Unfortunately, it often isn’t, commonly because most women feel nervous and embarrassed about having a pelvic examination.
 The incidence rate for cervical cancer tends to be lower in the U.S. and European countries because many people there understand how to prevent the condition and undergo a cervical screening test.
 However, the incidence rate for uterine cancer remains relatively high for women across the world.